ysharplanguage/System.Text.Languages/README.md

 **`( x ( y ( z NIL ) ) )`**

-rather, by "S-expressions", we will refer more specifically to what in our natural managed execution environment (ie, the CLR) can be recursively constructed from these three fairly simple construction rules:
+rather, by "S-expressions", we will refer more specifically to what can be recursively constructed - in our natural managed execution environment (ie, the CLR) - from these 3 simple construction rules:

 1. a S-expression is either an "***atom***" or a "***list of***" S-expressions
 2. an "***atom***" is either the special **`null`** value as known to the CLR, or any other non-**`null`** value which can be boxed on the heap ***and isn't*** an instance of **`object[]`**